Azure/AzureDataLake/docs/Release_Notes/2018/2018_Spring/USQL_Release_Notes_2018_Spring.md

     |----|------|-----|
     |  1 | null | "b" |

-We now give you an option to enable this change so you can test your existing scripts and see if you are going to be impacted.
+We now give you an option to enable this change so you can test your existing scripts and assess if you will be impacted.

 If you want to test your script with the new behavior, please add the following statement to your script to turn on the correct `null` value extraction: